Long Lost Husband’s Wedding Band Found and Returned to Widow

 So, yesterday I went back again.
 It was a beautiful day and her home being so far away in the mountains, was just a great place to visit.
 She has a very close family and some good friends, including a lifelong pen pal who was visiting all the way from Texas.
 All made it a very fun and relaxing place to do a ring search.

 When they got married they had given each other matching wedding bands.
-He wore his every day, while logging, woodworking and restoring old houses and antiques.
+He wore his every day for 50 years, while logging, woodworking and restoring old houses and antiques.
 It was worn so thin it was at the point of breaking any minute.
 When she put the 2 rings together it was quite a sight.
 I suggested that a jeweler could put them together and mount them to a nice pendant she could wear on her neck.
 They’re going to look into that.

 After that, her son and I went metal detecting at several old sibling’s cellar holes up on the mountain.
 We also searched the foundation of an old one room schoolhouse on her land.
 We found where the teacher had “parked” her horse, there were 3 horseshoes there.
 I also found a partial antique ring at her great great grandparent’s cellar hole.
 It was in rough shape, missing the stone, but very ornate and she was glad to get that, too.